HomeArt

 encouter of leo the great

-Pope Leo X was Raphael’s greatest commissioner.
+Raphael’s career also flourished thanks to the Medicis.
+In particular, Pope Leo X was Raphael’s greatest commissioner.
 He hired him to do a set of ten tapestries intended for the lower walls of the Sistine Chapel.
 They illustrated the Acts of the Apostles, and can now be seen in the Pinacoteca Vaticana in Rome.

 Patronage In Architecture: Building The Uffizi, Il Duomo, And More

-the uffizi gallery
+medici family uffizi gallery florence

 Pope Leo X also commissioned the completion of St. Peter’s Basilica.
-Martin Luther, the leader of the Protestant Reformation, attacked his funding of this piece as an example of the Papacy’s greed.
-In his 95 Thesis, the document which began the Reformation, he wrote ” why doesn’t the Pope build the basilica of St Peter’s out of his own money?”
+Martin Luther, the leader of the Protestant Reformation, attacked the sale of indulgences to fund the Basilica as an example of the papacy’s greed.
+In his Ninety-Five Theses, the document which began the Reformation, he wrote: ”Why doesn’t the Pope build the basilica of St Peter’s out of his own money?”

 brunelleschi dome

-Cosimo the Elder commissioned the Duomo in the Cattedrale di Santa Maria del Fiore (the Florence Cathedral).
+Cosimo the Elder commissioned the dome in the Cattedrale di Santa Maria del Fiore (the Florence Cathedral).
 There were many pauses since the cathedral began construction in 1296, and no dome yet.
 Architects wanted to build it without Gothic buttresses, but this was a technical challenge.
 There was a competition to see who could plan it, and Filippo Brunelleschi won.

 Brunelleschi believed he could build the dome without scaffolding, but many still doubted his abilities.
-The Medici family, however, believed him enough to fund this work.
+The Medici family, however, believed in him enough to fund this work.
 Today, Brunelleschi’s dome stands at 375.7 feet tall, making it one of the tallest domes in the world.

-On April 26th, 1478, the Cathedral of Florence held a public mass with an audience of 10,000 people.
+On April 26, 1478, the Cathedral of Florence held its Easter mass with an audience of 10,000 people.
 Among the crowd were Lorenzo the Magnificent and his brother Giuliano de’ Medici.
 A group of men interrupted the mass, attacking the duo with knives.
-Giuliano de’ Medici was stabbed to death, but Lorenzo de’ Medici managed to the church sacristy with only wounds.
+Giuliano de’ Medici was stabbed to death, but Lorenzo de’ Medici managed to reach the church sacristy with only wounds.
+The attack is known as the Pazzi Conspiracy, a plot by the Pazzi family, Pope Sixtus IV, and the King of Naples to overthrow Medici power.

 statue david michelangelo

-David by Michelangelo, 1501-04, via Galleria dell’ Accademia, Florence
+David by Michelangelo, 1501-04.
+Source: Galleria dell’Accademia, Florence

 portrait niccolo machiavelli

-4. They Stimulated Science, Music, And Fashion
+The Medicis Stimulated Science, Music, And Fashion

 early copy starry messenger

 In music, Bartolomeo Cristofori was the first to invent the piano while working in Fernando de’ Medici’s court.
-The Renaissance also saw the birth of operas in the late 1500s.
+The Renaissance also saw the birth of opera in the late 1500s.
 The Medicis provided financial support for major opera houses like the Pergola theater.

 portrait of anna maria luisa